The Local Lemma is asymptotically tight for SAT: Introduction

-Since the (lopsided) Lov\'asz Local Lemma was fully algorithmized by Moser and Tardos \cite{MT} we now have that not only every $(k, s)$-CNF formula for $s=\lfloor2^{k+1}/(ek)\rfloor-1$ has a satisfying assignment but there is also an algorithm that {\em finds} such an assignment in probabilistic polynomial time.
-Moreover, for just a little bit larger value of the parameter $s$ one cannot find a satisfying assignment efficiently simply because already the decision problem is NP-hard.
+Since the (Lopsided) Lov\'asz Local Lemma was fully algorithmized by Moser and Tardos \cite{MT} we now have that not only every $(k, s)$-CNF formula for $s=\left\lfloor\frac{2^{k+1}}{e(k+1)}\right\rfloor$ has a satisfying assignment but there is also an algorithm that {\em finds} such an assignment in probabilistic polynomial time.
+Moreover, for just a little bit larger value of the parameter $s$ one is not likely to be able to find a satisfying assignment efficiently, simply because already the decision problem is NP-hard.